mykola-nikoliuk/webGLEngine/README.md

 	- Firefox (gecko).

 ## Configuration
-	* To build the project, execute tools\config\make.cmd.
+	* Build the project:
+		> Execute "./tools/config/make.cmd.
-	> Build will be created in root as "build" folder.
+		> Build will be created in root as "./build" folder.
 		> Example also will be updated.

 ## Releases
 --------